Monastery of Perpetual Adoration

 „Fräulein Sofie v.
 Angelini hat schon unterm 5.
 September 1868 an den Stadtmagistrat ein Gesuch um Bewilligung zum Baue eines Frauenklosters in der Meinhardstraße eingebracht, welches aber unterm 19. desselben Monats mit dem Bemerken zurückgewiesen wurde, daß in dem fraglichen Projekte die zur Anlage jener Gassenseite bereits festgestellte Frontlinie überschritten würde und auf eine solche Abweichung um so weniger eingegangen werden könnte, als es laut Ausspruch des großen Bürgerausschusses überhaupt nicht der Wunsch der Stadt ist, dass ein Kloster in gedachter Straße erbaut werde.“

-Although Innsbruck's Liberals had to give in in this case, they made a note of it:
+After a tough back and forth, the monastery was finally built against resistance and with a great deal of insistence.
+Although Innsbruck's liberals had to give in in this case, they made a note of it:

 „Wenn auch religiösen Gefühlen alle Achtung gezollt wird, so muss doch angeführt werden, dass diese Nonnen bloß zur abgeschlossenen gegenseitigen Erbauung sich vereinen, dabei aber Kapitalien in todte Hand sammeln, welche dem volkswirtschaftlichen Betrieben, der Industrie, dem Verkehre und vor Allem aber ihren Angehörigen entzogen werden.
 Dieser national-ökonomische Verlust umfasst Kraft, Zeit und Geld.“